b2ns/vueact/README.md

   - stateful functional component
   - props.children (i.e., slots in Vue)
   - render props
-- no dependencis
+- no dependencis, all tools homemade
-  - homemade JSX compiler (extend the React JSX)
+  - JSX parser (extend the React JSX)
-  - homemade assets bundler 📦
+  - assets bundler (no bundling, use native ES modules in the browser) 📦

 ## todo 🔨